nurettincoban/diff2ai/README.md

 git fetch origin main
 diff2ai review feature/my-branch --target main --copy

+# Optional: let diff2ai switch to the branch for you (repo will remain on it)
+diff2ai review feature/my-branch --target main --copy --switch --fetch

 # Paste the generated prompt from your clipboard into Claude, Cursor, or Copilot
 ```